 The Sponsored Product Ad type is by far the most popular on Amazon PPC and appears in every step of the customer journey.

-This is the best Amazon ad type for beginners, and it should make up the majority of your Amazon Advertising budget, even after you expand into Sponsored Brand and Sponsored Display.
+This is the best Amazon ad type for beginners, crucial for Amazon PPC Optimization, and it should make up the majority of your Amazon Advertising budget, even after you expand into Sponsored Brand and Sponsored Display ads.

 Amazon PPC Keywords & Match Type